 Our clinicians regularly collaborate with parents, teachers, and school administrators to help ensure that a child with ADHD receives appropriate accommodations, such as extended testing time, or services, such as occupational therapy, while at school.
 These services may be provided through an Individualized Education Plan (IEP), which is created for each student who receives special education services in a public school and mandated by the federal Individuals with Disabilities Education Act.
-NYU Langone specialists can provide important guidance and direction to school officials and parents during the creation and implementation of an IEP.
+Our specialists can provide important guidance and direction to school officials and parents during the creation and implementation of an IEP.

 Organizational Skills Training

 Developed at the Child Study Center, our organizational skills training program helps children in elementary school who have ADHD and other behavior disorders to improve their organizational, time management, and planning skills.
 Over the course of 20 sessions, your child is taught skills and routines that help him or her to track assignments, manage time and school materials, and learn how to plan.
 Children practice in individual sessions with trained clinicians, who provide direct instruction.
 Parents and teachers also benefit from this program by receiving guidance from our clinicians on how to encourage and reinforce the child’s organizational, time management, and planning skills at home and in school.

 Organizational skills training for middle and high school students is also available.
 An individualized approach is used to determine any barriers to effective organization and academic productivity that may be preventing an older child’s success in school or in other settings.
 For example, a therapist may help a child to use a daily planner to better manage his or her time.

 Our doctors offer consultations to college students with ADHD to determine if focusing on building organizational skills and improving motivation can address the challenges of successfully completing courses.
 For students attending an out-of-state school, these consultations can be arranged when the student is home during a school break.